SverreWisloff/TackingAssist/README.md

 1.2.5 (5)
  - Enhanced scale to speed-plot
  - Added smoothing to speed-plot
- - Speed-plot for two minutes
+ - Speed-plot for two minutes.

 ## Please use it if you find it convenient